 |Letters of Recommendation:||3|

 Admission to the graduate program is based on an overall evaluation of applicants' scores, grades, recommendation letters, as well as potential for scholarship.
-A general guideline for admission is a minimum score of 1200 on the combined verbal and quantitative GREs.
-While the subject GRE is not required, it is strongly recommended.
 An undergraduate major in psychology is not required, but it is an advantage to have had undergraduate psychology courses as well as courses in statistics.
 There is no language requirement.
 International students must hold a degree equivalent to a US bachelor's degree and be fluent in both written and spoken English.

 All applied psychology programs, such as Clinical, Counseling, Development, Experimental, Industrial/Organizational, and Educational are housed at Teachers College.
 See its website for more information about these programs.